mitchell-mounts-machinify/rust-openapi-gen/README.md

 #### Schema Usage Tracking

-stonehm automatically tracks which schemas are actually used in your API:
+machined-openapi-gen automatically tracks which schemas are actually used in your API:

 ```rust
 // Only include schemas that are referenced in handler signatures